alfonsomestre/WA/readme.md

 1. Get the weather by city
 2. Change the first UIPageControl point for the gps image
-3. Manage changes in GPS policy for Weather changes

 ## Author
 alfonsomestre, [alfonso.mestre4@gmail.com](mailto:alfonso.mestre4@gmail.com)